doar-e/doar-e.github.io/content/articles/reverse-engineering/2018-05-17-ledgerctf-aes-whitebox.markdown

 About a month ago, my mate [b0n0n](https://twitter.com/b0n0n) was working on the [ledgerctf](https://www.ledger.fr/ctf2018/) puzzles and challenged me to have a look at the *ctf2* binary.
 I eventually did and this blogpost discusses the protection scheme and how I broke it.
 Before diving in though, here is a bit of background.

-[ledger](https://www.ledger.fr/) is a french security company funded in 2014 that is specialized in cryptography, cryptocurrencies and hardware.
+[ledger](https://www.ledger.fr/) is a french security company founded in 2014 that is specialized in cryptography, cryptocurrencies, and hardware.
 They recently put up online three different puzzles to celebrate the official launch of their [bug bounty program](https://www.ledger.fr/bounty-program/).
 The second challenge called *ctf2* is the one we will be discussing today. *ctf2* is an ELF64 binary that is available [here](https://drive.google.com/open?id=1UPLe3V5Jt3SMqZe4ZIFcnWydSqUyI4Ao) for download (if you want to follow at home).
 The binary is about 11MB, written in C++ and even has symbols; great.

 Let's do it!